 Wastewater that has been treated using a tertiary process to remove 99.999% of the plaque forming units of F-specific bacteriophage MS2, or polio virus, in the wastewater.
 This is also wastewater that has been oxidized and disinfected to reduce the median level of total coliform bacteria below a most probable number (MPN) of 2.2 per 100 milliliters, and the number of total coliform bacteria does not exceed an MPN of 23 per 100 milliliters in more than one sample in any 30 day period.
 The use of disinfected tertiary recycled water is almost unrestricted but must meet standards for turbidity.
 Otherwise, this water may be used for food crop production and unrestricted irrigation of parks, schools, residential landscaping and unrestricted golf courses.

 Wastewater produced by the District is secondary treated wastewater with a coliform count of about 1000 MPN per 100 milliliter, which is greater than the restricted use groups.
-Modifications to the sewer plant to create tertiary recycled water were estimated at $11 million in the Reclaimed Water Study presented to the Board of Trustees June 2014.
-Distribution costs in the study were estimated at $26 million for a total project cost of $37 million.
+Modifications to the sewer plant and distribution pipes to create recycled water were estimated at more than $104 million in the 2018 Reclaimed Water Study with annual upkeep estimated at more than $5 million.

 The District is unable to distribute recycled water to Vallejo citizens at this time because we are unable to meet the standards for unrestricted use.
 The Vallejo Flood and Wastewater District cannot distribute this to citizens as there is no way to control how the water is used and who or what would be exposed to it; this water is to be used for irrigation only but it could be easily misused for drinking purposes if proper handling could not be insured.

-In May 2014, the District contacted with RMC to provide a Reclaimed Water Study (PDF).
+In 2018, the District contacted with HydroScience to provide a Recycled Water Facilities Plan (PDF).